CerebralAdvantage/madshuffle/shuffpi2.md

 ```
 While you're here, do a text search for something like "5 " (include the space).
 Notice how each line has a number that ends in 5.
-If you search of "05 " you'll
+If you search for "05 " you'll
 see that each big paragraph has a single number ending in 05.
 Except for line 77,
 which has the number 5 (not 05).
 There's only one 5 in the entire list.
 All of the numbers in the list, 0-9999 are unique and quite random.